Marine heatwaves & oceanic changes

 Embedding adaptation

-In partnership with mana whenua, communities, local and regional councils and other stakeholder groups, this research is developing and implementing “adaptation pathways” in four communities in the Manawatū-Whanganui and Taranaki regions – Putiki and Tangimoana in Manawatū-Whanganui; Waitōtara and Rohutu Block in Taranaki.
-We will be focussing particularly on how power and politics shape interactions...
+In partnership with mana whenua, communities, local and regional councils and other stakeholder groups, this research planned to develop and implement “adaptation pathways” in four communities in the Manawatū-Whanganui and Taranaki regions – Putiki and Tangimoana in Manawatū-Whanganui; Waitōtara and Rohutu Block in Taranaki.
+They focused particularly on how power and politics shape interactions between...
 Read more »...

 He whakaneke a te hapori o Te Hāpua ki tētahi ara haumaru